pchinjr/Percules/v9/README.md

 - Parameterised physics core with bubble detach, rise, and return all tied to adjustable conductances and draw depth.
 - Server-Sent Event loop that pushes snapshots ~20 Hz without blocking the physics integrator.
-- Canvas visualiser that tracks perc geometry, outlet positions, bubble clouds, and live pressure/flow overlays from the bowl through the downstem to the mouth.
+- Canvas visualiser that tracks perc geometry, outlet positions, bubble clouds, live pressure/flow overlays, and respects water height/downstem/mouth tube geometry parameters.
 - Web Audio layer with per-outlet buses: plinks are spatialised, a turbulence bed responds to bubble rate, and users can balance plink vs. turbulence mix from the UI.
 - Scheduler that maps simulation time to audio time, batches pop events, and caps voice counts so heavy draws remain stable.